deiltonlopes/MyCookBook/README.md

 >Status: Populating recipes Database 📚

-This is a simple website that I am developing while improving my web developing skills.
+<a href="https://deiltonlopes.github.io/MyCookBook/index.html">***My cook book***</a> is a simple website that I am developing while improving my web developing skills.
 It is, as its name suggests, a cook book.

 ## Origin
 One of my favorite hobbies is cooking, but unfortunately I sometimes forget some recipes that I just loved cooking *and eating*.
 So when I first started learning about web development I thought it would be neat to just make a cook book where I could store all my favorite recipes so that I never forget how to prepare them!
 And plus, now they will taste like "I am learning something new 😋"